Joel-Haeberli/it-security-docs/docs/themes/Overview of Digital Forensics.md

 **Concepts:**

-- **Acquisition vs Analysis**: Acquisition collects and preserves digital evidence; analysis examines and interprets it.
+- **Acquisition vs Analysis**: Acquisition collects and preserves digital evidence; analysis examines and interprets it
-- **Evidence vs Intelligence**: Evidence is data for legal proof; intelligence is information for decision-making.
+- **Evidence vs Intelligence**: Evidence is data for legal proof; intelligence is information for decision-making (no reliability)
-- **Private vs Public Sectors**: Private sector uses digital forensics for internal investigations; public sector for law enforcement and national security.
+- **Private vs Public Sectors**: Private sector uses digital forensics for internal investigations; public sector for law enforcement and national security
-- **Victims vs Perpetrators (eBanking, CP)**: Victims suffer from cybercrimes like e-banking fraud or child exploitation; perpetrators commit these crimes.
+- **Victims vs Perpetrators (eBanking, CP)**: Victims suffer from cybercrimes like e-banking fraud or child exploitation; perpetrators commit these crimes
-- **Limitations vs Requirements (technical, policy, legal, ethical)**: Limitations are challenges in digital forensics; requirements are standards for technical, policy, legal, and ethical compliance.
+- **Limitations vs Requirements (technical, policy, legal, ethical)**: Limitations are challenges in digital forensics or laws (GDPR: General Data Protection Regulation); requirements are standards for technical, policy, legal, and ethical compliance (FINMA, ...)

 ## Digital Evidence